 We currently engage with many banks in Europe starting compliance projects on PSD2—the revised Payment Service Directive.
-What does this mean and what are the impacts for banks and for their customers?
+What does this mean and what are the impacts for banks and their customers?

-Some history first
+PSD2: Some history first

 In 2007, the Payment Service Directive (PSD) was established as the legal foundation for an EU-wide single payment market.
 It was a comprehensive set of rules and guidelines designed to make cross-border payments easy, efficient and secure.